From plastic waste to circular plastics

 Because successful recycling starts with good design, we develop short, medium, and long-term plans for circular plastics.
 For this purpose, we combine laboratory research, pilot tests, and advice.

-We’re also developing technologies to improve sorting and mechanical recycling.
+We’re also developing technologies to improve sorting and mechanical recycling, such as our Upwash technology.
 In the Brightlands Materials Center, we develop new packaging that’s more recyclable.
 And in the public-private partnership Brightsite, we create, for example, industrial demos in the area of chemical recycling.

 Thermochemical and physical recycling of plastics